No Bake Peanut Butter Protein Balls2013-10-12

 *Made with skimmed milk powder & cocoa instead of protein powder, and flaked almonds instead of flax!

-*Samples of Protein World Protein were supplied to me free of charge however this mini review is 100% honest and of my own opinion.
-I was not influenced in any way by the free samples/incentives supplied and do not promote this product more than other products that I have not reviewed.
-This blog post contains affiliate links.
+*This blog post contains an affiliate link.
 Please read my disclaimer page for more information and for my policy on using protein powders in recipes, gluten-free foods/baking and vegetarian/vegan recipes.

 Average Member Rating